DavidRR-F/notebook-manager.nvim/README.md

 Notebook Manager let you create and manage jupyter notebooks and kernels via neovim.

-You can create notebooks and kernels using the active Python environment or with one of the supported package managers `poetry`, `rye`, `pipenv`.
-If your project directory has a toml configuration file the plugin will default to using your package manager to create kernels and notebook metadata
+You can create notebooks and kernels using the active python environment or with one of the supported package managers `poetry`, `rye`, `pipenv`.
+If your project directory has a toml configuration file the plugin will default to using your package manager running commands and populating notebook metadata

 ### Requirements